AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-12-24-An-Introduction-to-Javascript-Generators.md

 <h2><a name='6'></a>Infinite Sequence Generators</h2>

-If you've noticed, we've had a 'while(true)' in our number generator, which is in any other scenario quite a scary statement, but thanks to the yield keyword we can rest assured that it won't run infinitely (except if we pass it to a for...of loop, but at that point it really is our fault).
+If you've noticed, we've had a <b>while(true)</b> in our number generator, which is in any other scenario quite a scary statement, but thanks to the yield keyword we can rest assured that it won't run infinitely (except if we pass it to a for...of loop, but at that point it really is our fault).
 In essence, we've created an iterable that defines an infinite range, which could be potentially useful in certain situations, for instance when we don't know how many items/values we need in advance, we can just write a generator that defines the sequence and generate these values on demand.
 An example of an infinite sequence would be the fibonacci numbers:

 <pre><code>function* () {
   let prev = 0;